 - Papers relating specifically to University Hall and University College, London, and their relationship with Manchester New College, 1839-1895.
 Some papers pre-/post-date the period during which Manchester New College was located in London (1853-1889). - fols.
 1-28 Various printed items including circular letters and prospectuses, 1839-1870, that seem to have been pasted into a guardbook, of which only a strip of marbled card remains - fols.
-29-78 Various loose printed items including circular letters, prospectuses, regulations and policy proposals, 1852-1887
+29-78 Various loose printed items including circular letters, prospectuses, regulations and policy proposals, 1852-1887 - fols.

-- fols.
 79-83 Report of the University Hall Building Committee, subscription note, and a plan of the entrance floor, 1848 - fols.
 84-117 27 notices for courses of lectures at University Hall on various subjects, many organised by the London Society for the Extension of University Teaching, 1891-1894 - i-xviii Printed reports, 1847-1893: constitutions; special committees; annual reports of University Hall and the University of London; and opinions of Mrs Humphrey Ward - 8 Items relating to the administration of Manchester New College dating from the period in which it was located in London, 1853-1889. - fols.
 1-17 Various loose printed items including circular letters, prospectuses, regulations and policy proposals, 1857-1886 - fols.
 18-40 Various printed items that appear to have been pasted into a guardbook, 1871-1874 - fols.
 41-59 Small group of items relating to the Dr Daniel Jones Fund, 1885 - fols.
 60-63 2 items relating to a commemoration service for the centenary of the College, 1886 - fol.
 64 Certificate of completion of studies for John Russell, 1868 - fols.
 65-66 2 newspaper cuttings, reports of College meetings, n.d. - fols.
 67-71 Copy of a note, with pencil additions, of regulations relating to the admission of students and the selection of scholars together with an outline of the course of study, including proposals by R.D.
+Darbishire, n.d.
-Darbishire, n.d. - fols.
-72-75 Handwritten copies of extracts of minutes relating to Clough's fund, n.d. - fols.
-76-79 Visitor's report on standards of teaching at the College, by Charles Beard, n.d.

-- fols.
-80-82 from Charles Beard to James Martineau on the subject of the division of professorial work in the College, December 1874 - fol.
+fols.
+72-75 fols.
+76-79 Handwritten copies of extracts of minutes relating to Clough's fund, n.d.
+Visitor's report on standards of teaching at the College, by Charles Beard, n.d.
+Letters fols.
+80-82 from Charles Beard to James Martineau on the subject of the division of professorial work in the College, December 1874 fol.
 83 from Harry Rawson to J.E.
-Odgers to give a dinner invitation, 1888 three from R.D.
+Odgers to give a dinner invitation, 1888 fols.
+84-89 three from R.D.
 Darbishire to J.E.
-Odgers about various College matters, 1889 - i Roll of students entered at the College 1786-1867, 1868 - ii College regulations, 1882 - iii 'Syllabus of a Course of Lectures on Elements of Sociology... by Philip iv Auction sale catalogue for leasehold property in Manchester, 1874
+Odgers about various College matters, 1889 • D-11 of deal and a second of the Calling 1707 1077 1070 1 Roll of students entered at the College 1786-1867, 1868 ii College regulations, 1882 iii 'Syllabus of a Course of Lectures on Elements of Sociology by Philip H. Wicksteed', 1888.
+Paper cover entirely detached iv Auction sale catalogue for leasehold property in Manchester, 1874